Louisiana Rising, Ltd. News

 We got to know him personally and professionally, along with his SVP Ann Duplessis, who was most helpful.
 We discussed racial and economic justice and his support of artists, as evidenced by his vast and impressive paintings, sculptures, and historic photographs.
-We discussed business perspectives and he told us how he decides to whom he’ll loan money.
-“Black folks don’t have financial statements,” he said.
-He makes loans based on character.
-He is an advocate for Historic Black Colleges and Universities, and is out to change the world!
-He is a wealth of knowledge, and boundless energy.
+We discussed business perspectives, and he told us how he decides to whom he’ll lend money.
+“Black folks don’t have financial statements,” he said. he makes loans based on character.
+McDonald is an advocate for Historic Black Colleges and Universities, and he is out to change the world!
+He is a wealth of knowledge and boundless energy.
 He gave us several good contacts to expand our needs assessment.
-Consistent with our plan to patronize black-owned businesses when possible, we opened our Louisiana Rising account there.
+Consistent with our plan to patronize black-owned businesses when possible, we opened our Louisiana Rising bank account there.

 About 50 minutes from Baton Rouge, Donaldsonville is on the west bank of the Mississippi and has Historic Designation on the National Registry of Historic Places.
 The 2000 census shows the town with a population of 7,436 that has been predominantly African American for 200 years.
 The main employer is the petrochemical industry, whose huge pipelines cross the highways en route to the Mississippi.